HomeArticlesGuideCholesterol & Heart Health

 Overview

-A standard lipid panel produces several numbers — total cholesterol, HDL, LDL, triglycerides — that mean little in isolation but tell a much clearer story when combined into ratios and checked against known risk thresholds.
+A standard lipid panel produces several numbers, total cholesterol, HDL, LDL, triglycerides, that mean little in isolation but tell a much clearer story once combined into ratios and checked against known risk thresholds.
 This guide walks through how to take a lab report and turn it into an actual understanding of your cardiovascular risk profile, using the same calculations doctors use internally.

 Step 1: Calculate Your Cholesterol Ratio

 Total cholesterol alone doesn't tell you much, because it combines both the protective HDL ("good") cholesterol and the artery-clogging LDL ("bad") cholesterol into one number.
-The cholesterol ratio — total cholesterol divided by HDL — gives a clearer risk signal: a ratio under 5:1 is generally acceptable, and under 3.5:1 is considered optimal by many cardiologists.
+The cholesterol ratio, total cholesterol divided by HDL, gives a clearer risk signal.
+A ratio under 5:1 is generally acceptable, and under 3.5:1 counts as optimal by many cardiologists.

 Use the Cholesterol Ratio Calculator with your total cholesterol and HDL values from your lab report to calculate this in seconds.